 The best Airbnbs in London to book in 2025

 Whatever your vibe (and whatever your budget), London’s got it all – and anyone will find something they love here.
 Historic pubs, leafy parks and gardens and an unmatched restaurant scene make this city worth visiting year-round, but before you’ve booked anything in London, you kind of have to know where you’re going to be based.
 To get you started, we’ve rounded up the city’s best Airbnbs available to book right now, with expert tips from our local editors.
 Should I choose an Airbnb or a hotel in London?
 London is not short on lovely hotels, ranging from budget to luxury and just about everything in between.
 But it’s fair to say that even the cheaper options cost a pretty penny – and you’ll often find them in more central, touristy areas in the city.
-If you want to live like a Londoner, an Airbnb can allow you to properly immerse yourself in an underrated area.
-And you might save a bit of dosh too.
-But don’t fear: if you’re more of a hotels guy, here’s our list of the best hotels in London. 📍 RECOMMENDED: Ultimate guide to the best hotels and Airbnbs in London Who makes the cut?
-While we might not stay in and review every Airbnb featured, our writers have based our list on expert knowledge of the destination covered, editorial reviews, user reviews, amenities and in-depth research to find you the best stays.
-This article includes affiliate links.
-These links have no influence on our editorial content.
-For more information, see our affiliate guidelines.
-Ella Doyle is Ti
+If you want to live like a Londoner, an Airbnb can allow you to properly immerse yourself in a more residential area of London – and all the locally-loved bars, pubs and restaurants that come with it.
+You’ll find lots of our local tips below, but for a detailed breakdown of the best neighbourhoods to stay in London, check out our ultimate area guide.
+More of a hotels guy?
+No problem.
+Here’s our list of the best hotels in London. 📍 RECOMMENDED: Ultimate guide to the best hotels and Airbnbs in London Who makes the cut?
+While we might not stay in and review every Airbnb featured, our writers have based our list on expert knowledge of the destination covered, editorial reviews, user reviews, amenities and in-depth research to

 The cheapest cities to visit in Europe on a budget in 2025